 - Limb transfer limits

-Another mechanical thud sounded, the intervals between each thud had started to decrease.
+Another mechanical thud sounded, and the intervals between each thud started to decrease.
 Again, Ceradine looked at her watch, waiting.
-A loud crash sounded in her bedroom, slowly she stood walking over.
-Peeking in she could see her window had been smashed by a rock that now laid at her feet.
-Calmly she walked to the back of her shack where she descended into her basement, making sure to lock the door behind her.
+A loud crash sounded in her bedroom, and slowly, she stood walking over.
+Peeking in, she could see her window had been smashed by a rock that now lay at her feet.
+Calmly she walked to the back of her shack, where she descended into her basement, making sure to lock the door behind her.

 Dr Anathemia looked up from her papers, sure of herself that she had done well.